-Zarafa Camp is owned by award-winning filmmakers Dereck and Beverly Joubert, who have used the beauty of the region and camp as the backdrop for their National Geographic films for over 25 years.
-Overlooking the Zibadianja Lagoon - the source of the world-famous Savute Channel - this intimate camp provides an unparalleled game and wilderness experience in Botswana's floodplains.
+Zarafa Camp in Botswana is owned by award-winning filmmakers Dereck and Beverly Joubert, who have used the beauty of the region and camp as the backdrop for their National Geographic films for over 25 years.
+Overlooking the Zibadianja Lagoon - the source of the world-famous Savute Channel - this intimate Selinda Spillway camp provides an unparalleled game and wilderness experience in Botswana's floodplains.

 The goals at Zarafa Camp in Botswana are simple: stellar customized service, minimal environmental footprint, and intimate commune with the natural surroundings and wildlife.
 Just four tents comprise the camp, capable of hosting a maximum of eight guests at a time and ensuring a constant air of intimacy and exclusivity.
 The spacious canvas-topped tents are luxuriously appointed with fine traditional furnishings, large beds with romantic linens, en suite facilities with copper bathtubs, and a generous veranda housing a private pool and offering sweeping vistas of the neverending plain.
 Warmth is achieved via copper heaters and each tent is shaded by giant broad-leaf trees to maximize comfort in the summer.